StableCoder/vulkan-mini-libs-2/README.md

 # Vulkan Result to String (C)

-C-compatible header file with a single function, which will convert a VkResult to the corresponding string representation, or as close as possible in the case with shared values.
+C-compatible header file with functions which will convert a VkResult to the corresponding string representation, or as close as possible in the case with shared values.

-## Usage
+## Usage <!-- omit in toc -->

 On *ONE* compilation unit, include the definition of `#define VK_RESULT_TO_STRING_CONFIG_MAIN` before the header is included so that the definitions are compiled somewhere following the one definition rule (ODR).